Skip to main content

 Institute of Arab and Islamic Studies

-I am a Lecturer in Middle East Politics and International Relations at the Institute of Arab and Islamic Studies.
+I am a lecturer in Middle East Politics and International Relations at the Institute of Arab and Islamic Studies.
 My research and teaching sit at the intersection of international political economy, feminist theory, and post/decolonial approaches.
-Broadly, my work explores themes of social reproduction, intimacy, informal economies, women’s informal labour, and transnational feminist solidarity, with a regional focus on the Middle East.
-Specifically, my doctoral research examines the shifting gendered dimensions of labour, social reproduction, and survival in Iran following the intensification of international sanctions in the early 2010s.
-Through this work, I also advance a feminist decolonial understanding of economic sanctions as an underexplored economic tool of international conflict.
+Broadly, my work explores themes of social reproduction, intimacy, informal economies, transnational feminist solidarity, and the political economy of war and sanctions, with a focus so far on Iran.
+Specifically, my doctoral research examines the shifting gendered regimes of labour, social reproduction, and survival in Iran following the intensification of the international sanctions regime since the early 2010s.
+Through this work, my research also advances a feminist International Political Economy understanding of sanctions as an underexplored dimension of the global political economy.

 I joined the Institute of Arab and Islamic Studies in October 2024.
 Before that, I held an Early Career Fellowship at the Institute of Advanced Study, University of Warwick (2023–2024).
 I completed my PhD in Politics and International Studies at the University of Warwick in 2023, funded by the International Chancellor's Scholarship.
-I also hold a double MA in Women’s and Gender Studies from the University of Hull (UK) and the University of Lodz (Poland), funded by a two-year Erasmus Mundus scholarship.
+I have been educated in various countries, including Iran (University of Tehran), Poland (University of Lodz), and the UK (Universities of Hull and Warwick).

 View full profile